 Eligibility.
 Employees, non-employee directors and consultants of the Company and its subsidiaries would be eligible to receive awards under the 2023 Plan.
-As of November 15, 2022, we had approximately 5,600 employees, 7 non-employee directors and approximately 2,298 consultants who would have been eligible to be selected to receive awards under the 2023 Plan.
+As of December 21, 2022, we had approximately 5,500 employees, 7 non-employee directors and approximately 2,301 consultants who would have been eligible to be selected to receive awards under the 2023 Plan.
 Such persons are eligible to participate in the 2023 Plan on the basis that such participation provides an incentive, through ownership of our common stock, to continue in service to us and any parent and subsidiary corporations, and to help us compete effectively with other enterprises for the services of qualified persons.

 Share Reserve.
-The maximum number of shares of common stock that may be issued pursuant to the 2023 Plan is 4,000,000, plus any shares of our common stock covered by any award granted under the 2012 Plan (or a portion of such award) that will be added to the 2023 Plan's authorized share limit if such award (or a portion of such award) is forfeited, is canceled or expires (whether voluntarily or involuntarily) without the issuance of shares of our common stock or if the shares underlying such award (or a portion of such award) that are surrendered or withheld in payment of the award's exercise or purchase price or in satisfaction of tax withholding obligations with respect to an award would be deemed not to have been issued for purposes of determining the maximum number of shares of our common stock that may be issued under the 2023 Plan had such award been an award granted under the 2023 Plan.
-We determined this number by considering the number of available but unused shares under the 2012 Plan at the 2012 Plan's expiration (1,607,508 shares) and our expected use of the 2023 Plan.
-As of November 1, 2022, under the 2012 Plan, (i) options to purchase approximately 4,472,856 shares of our common stock were outstanding, (ii) no SARs covering any shares were outstanding, (iii) awards other than options and SARs covering an aggregate of 24,390 shares were outstanding and (iv) approximately 1,607,508 shares remained available for future awards under the 2012 Plan.
+The maximum number of shares of common stock that may be issued pursuant to the 2023 Plan is (i) 4,000,000, plus (ii) any shares of our common stock covered by any outstanding award granted under the 2012 Plan (or a portion of such award) that will be added to the 2023 Plan's authorized share limit if such award (or a portion of such award) is forfeited, is canceled or expires (whether voluntarily or involuntarily) without the issuance of shares of our common stock or if the shares underlying such award (or a portion of such award) that are surrendered or withheld in payment of the award's exercise or purchase price or in satisfaction of tax withholding obligations with respect to an award would be deemed not to have been issued for purposes of determining the maximum number of shares of our common stock that may be issued under the 2023 Plan had such award been an award granted under the 2023 Plan.
+We determined the 4,000,000 share number by considering the number of available but unused shares under the 2012 Plan at the 2012 Plan's expiration (which 1,607,508 shares were no longer available for grant under the 2012 Plan upon its expiration) and our expected use of the 2023 Plan in connection with the growth of our business.
+As of November 1, 2022, when the 2012 Plan expired, there were (i) options to purchase approximately 4,472,856 shares of our common stock outstanding under the 2012 Plan, (ii) no SARs covering any shares outstanding under the 2012 Plan, (iii) awards other than options and SARs covering an aggregate of 24,390 shares outstanding under the 2012 Plan, (iii) approximately 1,607,508 shares that remained available for future awards under the 2012 Plan.
 The weighted average exercise price of all options outstanding as of November 1, 2022 was approximately \$157.54 and the weighted average remaining term of such options was approximately 4.82 years.